Annette Kolodny: Biography

 In New Hampshire, she wrote her first major work of feminist eco-criticism, The Lay of the Land: Metaphor as Experience and History in American Life and Letters (1975).
 While the book got positive reviews and pioneered the field of feminist ecocriticism, Kolodny was denied promotion and tenure in the English Department at the University of New Hampshire.
-(Richter 1387) Active in the student movements while in Berkeley, she continued to advocate for the right to establish a program in women’s studies.
+(Richter 1387) Active in the student movements while in Berkeley, she continued to advocate for the right to establish a program in women's studies.
 She later sued the University of New Hampshire charging sex discrimination and anti-Semitism.
 She settled with the "largest financial award in history in a case of this kind".
 She used this money to establish the Legal Fund of the Task Force on Discrimination for the National Women's Studies Association (NWSA), an organization she had helped found, and served as director of the task force from 1980 to 1985.
 The Task Force is now renamed Feminists Against Academic Discrimination within the NWSA.

 Kolodny taught at several universities, including the University of Maryland and Rensselaer Polytechnic Institute before being named Dean of the College of Humanities at the University of Arizona in Tucson.
 Following her tenure as dean, which spanned from 1988 to 1993, Kolodny was named College of Humanities Professor of American Literature and Culture at the University of Arizona.
 She was a Professor Emerita of Comparative Cultural and Literary Studies at the University of Arizona in Tucson.

 In 1993 she was elected to lifetime membership in the Norwegian Academy of Science and Letters.

 Her books won many awards both in the United States and abroad.
 Over the course of her scholarly career, Kolodny has received grants and fellowships from the National Endowment for the Humanities, the Ford Foundation, the Guggenheim Foundation, the Rockefeller Humanities Fellowship, and others.
-She retired from the University of Arizona in July 2007 and has continued an active professional life as a consultant in higher education policy issues and as a scholar of American literature and culture.
-She died on September 11, 2019 in Tucson, Arizona.
+She retired from the University of Arizona in July 2007, but continued working as a consultant in higher education policy issues and as a scholar of American literature and culture.
+She died on September 11, 2019, in Tucson, Arizona.